joannejavillo/password-generator/README.md

 ---
  ## Javascript
  - Learned the use of variables, functions, console logs, array, conditional statements, Math.random, for loop.
+---
+## Link of my Password generator in Github
  [Link](https://joannejavillo.github.io/password-generator/)

 ## Screenshots of the Password generator